Student union budgets take hit as Ford government allows students to opt out of services

 Programs and services on Ontario campuses are taking a hit as student unions finalize their fall budgets.

-One of the services forced to operated with less funding is Ryerson University's radio station CJRU.
+One of the services forced to operate with less funding is Ryerson University's radio station CJRU.
 It just received its fall semester budget, which showed 56.7 per cent of full-time students opted out a fee that supports the station.

 "There's a great deal of stress and uncertainty," said Jacky Harrison, general manager of CJRU.